Carrot Cake Cinnamon Rolls

 Below are some swaps and substitutions that can be made in this recipe.

-• Instant / Rapid Rise Yeast – You can use active dry yeast in place of the instant yeast in this recipe, just be sure to activate it before adding it into the dough and let the dough rise for a bit longer.
+• Instant / Rapid Rise Yeast – You can use active dry yeast in place of instant yeast in this recipe; just be sure to activate it before adding it to the dough and let the dough rise for a bit longer.
 Active yeast takes longer to rise than instant.

 • Whole Milk – Most alternative milks work fine in this recipe, including soy, oat, and almond milk.